hyperledger-archives/avalon/PREREQUISITES.md

 Hyperledger Trusted Compute Framework is intended to be run on Intel SGX-enabled platforms.
 However, it can also be run in "simulator mode" on platforms that do not have hardware support for Intel SGX.
+Support for other hardware-based Trusted Execution Environments (TEEs) can be added by submitting a Pull Request.

 ## Intel SGX SDK